 Cookies are small pieces of information stored on a user's computer that enable websites to recognise individual visitors (more accurately, individual computers).
 Cookies can be used for a variety of purposes, such as providing personalised pages, but at present, we use them only to work out how many people visit our site.
 Cookies cannot cause harm to your computer.

-Any personal information submitted via the Exosect website is treated in accordance with The Data Protection Act (1998).
+Any personal information submitted via the Exosect website is treated in accordance with The General Data Protection Regulation (GDPR).
 Among other things, this means that you have the right to advise us at any time if you no longer wish to receive mailings from us.
 It also gives you the right to request a copy of the personal information that we hold on you.

-To find out more about your entitlements under this legislation, visit the Information Commissioner's website or read the Act online.
+To find out more about your entitlements under this legislation, visit the Information Commissioner's website.